 My name is Mark Uraine and He Walks With Us is my blog.
 This is where I dig into the technical parts of language, time, and culture to find the original intentions of the authors of the Bible.
 My goal is to set aside my own theology and explore what the original authors knew and communicated to the original audience.
 I write about exegesis, hermeneutics, and the effects of critical analysis in accordance with the Biblical texts.
+Donate to this ministry.

-I currently reside in Southern California with my wife and three children.
+I currently reside in California with my wife and three children.
 I am a Speaker in the congregation I attend where I often share the word of God in ways that provoke thought and challenge the status quo.
 My studies focus on ancient Israel, the grammatics of Hebrew, and the Hebrew/eastern worldviews in contrast to the more Greek/western worldviews.
 My efforts in these fields have lead to an array of resources and relationships that continually help me learn and grow.

 I am striving to serve YHVH as a newly grafted-in Israelite.
 Yeshua, the Son of God, is my example and my Rabbi.
 This means that I don’t conform the Biblical text to my life, rather I conform my life to the text, and especially His interpretation of it.
 Yeshua has all the authority granted unto Him by the Father.
 I recognize that Yeshua was a Jewish man, the Messiah who died and resurrected to redeem His kingdom (the 12 tribes).
 This is the good news.